Visiting or Non-Degree Seeking Students

 Are you a student from another college or university looking to take courses to transfer back to your home institution?
 Are you interested in taking a few credit classes as personal enrichment or for job requirements?
 If any of these are 'you,' we're glad you are considering Central Piedmont.

 Central Piedmont is a smart choice with flexible options and convenient locations for visiting students.

 You are a visiting student if you are currently enrolled as a degree-seeking student at another college or university, but want to take courses for one term at Central Piedmont to transfer back to your home institution.

 Enroll at Central Piedmont as a Visiting or Non-Degree Seeking Student

 Apply for Admission

-If you have applied to Central Piedmont before, you do not need to apply again.
-If you have applied to Central Piedmont before, but don't remember your student ID number, username, or if you are in our system, please first email email@example.com or First Year Experience (info in "Contact" section).
+If you have applied to or taken a class at Central Piedmont before, you do not need to apply again.
+If you don't remember your student ID number, username, or if you are in our system, please first contact a student success navigator (information in the "Contact" section).

 Complete the Central Piedmont admissions application.
 You will be asked to choose a career field.
 We will help you choose a specific program later.

-Once you get your username, you can activate your account.
+After we reach you to confirm your application, you can activate your account.

-If you have your username and still can't activate your account, please call the ITS Help Desk, or contact Admissions, Outreach and Recruitment, or First Year Experience for help.
+If you have your username and still can't activate your account, please call the ITS Help Desk or contact a student success navigator for help.